PART-TIME | WINNIPEG LOCATIONS JUSPP-CT Justice and Public Safety

 More Information

 Develop an awareness of dependence on substances and compulsive behaviour such as gambling.
-Learn about familial and non-familial violence, with reference made to women, Aboriginals and same sex relationships.
+Learn about familial and non-familial violence, with reference made to women, Indigenous Peoples and same sex relationships.
 Discuss current concepts of addiction, effects of drugs, pathological behaviours, common couple violence, patriarchal terrorism, violence in lesbian relationships, multicide and treatment.

 JPSM-1008Justice Recruitment Processes